 The Law of Small things was a tougher nut to crack, because it involved both connections that were close in space, and also connections that were a million miles away.
 Some causes worked conventionally, the past causing the future, and some paradoxically–causes in the future giving rise to effects the past.

 Sleuth Erwin figured out the part that was close in space and conventional in time.
 Sleuth Werner declared that The Rest Is Uncertainty.
 Ordinary, nearby, and forward in time, plus Pure Randomness.

 Sleuth Albert said, But God Doesn’t Play Dice (and he should know because he is the One Rock, and father to the Sleuths of Small Things.
 But a chorus of Quantum Mechanics put him in his place: Dice She pays, Oh yes!
 She does!
 Only after Albert was dead, did the Bell sound.
 DONG!
 This isn’t randomness.
 It just looks random to us because it comes from all over space, from the past and the future and everywhere at once.
 We call it random, because how can we trace all those pushes and pulls that haven’t even happened yet?

 God smiled on The Bell.
 The scientists had just picked up the First Hard Clue, and Humans had begun to understand the Law of Small Things.

 But Mostpeople kept saying Random.
-They couldn’t wrap their heads around an effect that comes after its cause.
+They couldn’t wrap their heads around an effect that comes before its cause.
 They couldn’t grok the Spooky Action at a Distance.
 Sleuth Albert rolled in his grave, causing the scientists that went before him to Not Understand.

 If a Bell rings in a room full of deaf scientists, has it made a sound?